aravindhnivas/FELion-Spectrum-Analyser/README.md

 The program will the installed in the folder "C:\FELion-GUI" Shortcut of the programs are created in the User's Desktop and Start Menu.

-After installing ignore the warning such as "If the program might not be correctly installed"

 NTOE: Anaconda for python3 must be installed on the computer.